-Director: Masaki Nishiura, Based on novels by: Jirô Asada and Adapted to screen by: Shin’ichi Hisamatsu, Production: WOWOW, Country: Japan, Language: Japanese, 5×50′, 2016, Rights: Upon Request
+Director: Masaki Nishiura, Based on novels by: Jirô Asada and Adapted to screen by: Shin’ichi Hisamatsu, Production: WOWOW, Country: Japan, Language: Japanese, 5×50′, 2016, Rights: In limited territories

 A WOWOW original gangster drama, based on a novel by Jirô Asada.
 Kenta Sakaguchi (Kiichi Nakai) was a yakuza member and he spent 13 years in prison for killing a rival boss, he is released from prison with no one to welcome him.
 Hidehiko Hirohashi (Yusuke Santamaria) was a secretary for a politician and took the blame for the politician’s act.
 Isao Okawara (Pierre Taki) a self-defence official, but he took arms against the government.
 A human drama depicting three villains abandoned by an organization that they believed in.